 What is a SIC code?

-This provides Companies House, the Office for National Statistics (ONS) and other government bodies with a comprehensive framework of data and insight into UK businesses and industries.
+By doing so, you are providing Companies House, the Office for National Statistics (ONS), and other government bodies with a comprehensive framework of data and insight into UK businesses and industries.

-Change a SIC code by filing an annual return
+Change a SIC code by filing a confirmation statement

-If you find you need to change a SIC code for any reason (perhaps you entered the wrong code in your company registration form or a previous annual return/confirmation statement, or the principal activities of your business has changed) you can do this when you file your next confirmation statement.
-There is no need to change it before the filing deadline, but you can send an early confirmation statement if you want.
+If you find that you need to change a SIC code for any reason, you can do this when you file your next annual Confirmation Statement at Companies House.
+There is no need to update SIC codes before your Confirmation Statement is due, but you file and early statement if you wish to do so.

-You can find your company’s SIC code(s) in Companies House’ latest version of SIC 2007.
-Alternatively, if you are currently using the 2003 version of SIC codes, you will need to change the existing code to the 2007 equivalent, which can be found in the SIC Conversion Table.
+You can find your company’s SIC code(s) in the latest version of SIC 2007 at Companies House.
+Alternatively, if you are currently using the 2003 version of SIC codes, you will need to change them to the 2007 equivalents, which can be found in the SIC Conversion Table.